V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 # MP3DP v4 CoreXY

 Having fun, this is the second CoreXY version for me, 4th printer design overall.
 Works fantastic, can be scaled on all axis.
 Physical and mesh bed leveling.
 You will need a 6 driver board for this one.
+Linear rails on all axes.

 The V1 Engineering printers are not as well documented as the CNC's.
 Building a printer is surprisingly much more difficult than making a large CNC.
+This is very much DIY, ask questions in the forums and we will help you out and hopefully fill in the details here as we go.

 **These instuctions are getting filled in as questions are asked**